microprediction/precise/docs/m6_success.md

 | microprediction                         | [Peter Cotton](https://www.linkedin.com/in/petercotton/)    |

 Though since there are a hundred ways to estimate covariance in that package, and about the same number of ways to construct portfolios, that isn't conveying much information.
-I have no idea what Marco is doing.
+I have no idea what Marco is doing, and rules forbid me from telling you my usage pattern until the end of the contest.
 My view is that the investment side of the contest is a crap-shoot and managers should be judged on 35yr records, not one.
 But the probabilistic forecasting side starts to get into large n territory.
-Here are my percentiles thus far:
+Here are my percentiles thus far which hopefully speak for themselves.

 | Stage     | Percentile |